12 Key Door Knob/Lock Parts Guide: Names, Function & Diagram

 Spring Bolt

-The spring bolt or latch bolt is a spring clip used to hold the bolt in place.
-When the door is in the unlock position, the spring clip compresses.
+A spring or latch bolt is a locking mechanism that relies on a spring clip to keep the bolt in position.
+When the door is unlocked, the spring clip compresses, allowing the bolt to retract and enabling the door to open.

 DeadBolt